 Giles arrived about an hour later, though her work today would be different.
 Since 2018, a company that processes visa applications for the Home Office has paid to use a corner of Central, and it employs library assistants who have signed the Official Secrets Act as processing staff.
 Giles would spend the rest of the day in a specially roped-off area, checking documents, scanning them if necessary (for which visa applicants are charged an extortionate £56, regardless of the number of sheets), taking passport photos and recording biometric data.
 People came from across the country to be processed.
 Often, it was “everything to them”, Giles and her colleague told me.
 They often saw people’s hands shaking when they took fingerprints.

-The five-figure sums the visa service brought in yearly have had a major impact on Reading libraries: no more redundancies, opening hours stabilised, no more branches at risk of closure.
+The five-figure sums the visa service brings in yearly have had a major impact on Reading libraries: no more redundancies, opening hours stabilised, no more branches at risk of closure.
 Smith was able to commission urgent works to the central building – which, in an excess of mid-80s idealism, included a small amphitheatre just outside, where stands of bamboo, probably rather lovely when new, had become a repository for human waste, rubbish and used needles.
 “I got a needle stuck in my arm once,” said Williams, a grizzled man of 67.
 “That was six months of tests.”
 The amphitheatre is overlooked by a wide window in the fiction section, which used to be a ringside seat from which to watch people shooting up below.
 The bamboo has now been cut back, some railings added, and an access blocked, so there is now far less antisocial behaviour.

 Giles and Curran seemed markedly less relaxed at Central.
 “I like it better at Battle,” Curran said.
 “Here, I’m waiting for something terrible to happen.”
 As manager, Smith had been called to toilets with blood spattered up the walls, or an unconscious person with a needle hanging out of them.
 When he mentions such incidents to people who don’t work in libraries, they are surprised.
 “It’s like, ‘Where do you work again?’”